scottaubrey/elife-base-images/adr/0005-provide-standard-bin.md

 ## Consequences

-Using tools from inside a container image or on a `run` command should be as simple as `proofreader src`.
+Using tools from inside a container image or on a `run` command should be as simple as `command arg1 arg2` (calling `/srv/bin/command`).

 Multi-stage builds should be minimal, just copying a file from another image to `/srv/bin`.